Trump Administration Clamps Down On Travel To Cuba, Bans Cruise Ships

 The expanded definition of these types of tour groups was first established under President Bill Clinton.
 It was later restricted by President George W. Bush during his first term, then loosened considerably under President Barack Obama in 2011.

-In 2014, the Obama administration went even further, after re-establishing diplomatic relations with Cuba.
+In 2014, the Obama administration went even further, after reestablishing diplomatic relations with Cuba.
 Two years later, he moved to reduce licensing and paperwork requirements for tour operators, cruise lines and commercial air travel to the Caribbean island.
-Since then, "more than 2,203,490 passengers have traveled to the Republic of Cuba aboard more than 13,479 flights," U.S.-Cuba Trade and Economic Council reported, citing statistics from the U.S. Department of Transportation.
-And the Associated Press reported cruise travel "has become the most popular form of U.S. leisure travel to the island, bringing 142,721 people in the first four months of the year, a more than 300% increase over the same period last year."
+Since then, "more than 2,203,490 passengers have traveled to the Republic of Cuba aboard more than 13,479 flights," the U.S.-Cuba Trade and Economic Council reported, citing statistics from the U.S. Department of Transportation.
+And The Associated Press reported cruise travel "has become the most popular form of U.S. leisure travel to the island, bringing 142,721 people in the first four months of the year, a more than 300% increase over the same period last year."

 Apparently, commercial flights will continue to be permitted and "travel for university groups, academic research, journalism and professional meetings will continue to be allowed," according to the wire service.